 We republished the list in 2014 to see if much had changed in twenty years.

 What about today?
 I bet there are facilities that are the same as they were in 1994 – with the same top 10 investigation mistakes.
 Other facilities have improved but still have a few of these mistakes unsolved since 1994.

 What you think about your facility.
 How many problems do you have to solve from 1994?
 Leave a comment if you think things have drastically improved since 1994 or, perhaps, your facility still needs improvement.

 Now … what are you doing to stop your biggest investigation mistakes that exist TODAY?

-If you have any questions about grading your investigator’s root cause analyses, watch this video… (Vimeo version)
+If you have any questions about grading your investigator’s root cause analyses, we developed a webinar to teach it: